datastaxdevs/workshop-nosqlbench/README.md

 To find out, we will connect to the database and inspect the contents of the keyspace.
-There are several ways one could connect to Astra DB: using Cassandra drivers with most programming languages, through the HTTP requests enabled by the Stargate Data API, or directly with a client that "speaks" the CQL language.
+There are several ways one could connect to Astra DB: using Cassandra drivers with most programming languages;
+through the HTTP requests enabled by the Stargate Data API; or directly with a client that "speaks" the CQL language.
 Today we will make use of the **CQL Console** available in the browser within the Astra UI.